join us for the first ever acacia moyo safari

 Kenya has handled covid-19 exceptionally well and continues to do so.
 At this point, there are strict curfews controlling evening and night activities.
 Hopefully, these will be lifted by January.
 PLEASE CHECK THE TRAVEL REQUIREMENTS RE COVID FREQUENTLY.
 You may have to produce either a vaccination certificate or a negative test certificate taken 72 hours before travel in both directions.
 These rules may change so keep your eye on them and have your documents ready, just in case.

-You are strongly advised to take out travel insurance that covers medical emergency.
+You are REQUIRED to take out travel insurance that covers medical emergency.
 While Nairobi has excellent hospitals and medical care, the rest of the country does not.
 Bring your meds with you.

-Payments accepted by Visa, Mastercard, Zelle, Paypal, Venmo, personal check, wire or direct bank deposit.
+Payments accepted by Zelle, Paypal, Venmo, personal check, wire or direct bank deposit.
 All transfer fees apply.

 19 ESPIRA COURT, SANTA FE, NM 87508